 For those children in your class who may not have the necessary skills to make and nurture friendships, you will need to help build those skills and provide opportunities to practice them daily.

 There are many good reasons why you should teach children about healthy and friendly relationships.
-The atmosphere of your classroom will improve.
+The atmosphere of your classroom will improve when you include friendship activities in your lessons.
 The relationships between you and your students will flourish.
 And, looking at the bigger picture, you will make a positive difference in the world.

 - Spread kindness in a harsh world – Some of these children whom you are entrusted have come from difficult backgrounds.
-By showing and teaching them kindness, generosity, loyalty, trust, selflessness, and other traits of friendship, you are showing them that your classroom (and other places outside their home life) can be a nice place to be.
+Show and teach them kindness, generosity, loyalty, trust, selflessness, and other traits of friendship.
+By doing so, you are showing them that your classroom (and other places outside their home life) can be a nice place to be.
 They will learn that they can be part of growing and spreading love and kindness to others even if their private world isn’t like that.

 - The atmosphere of your classroom community – The attitudes and perceptions of the children in your care will gradually improve as each child learns new skills and begins to try them out.
 You’ll see new friendships between your students begin to grow, and you’ll relate better to your students in return.
-The things that you will teach them will have an effect on each person within your class.
+The friendship activities you use to teach them will have an effect on each person within your class.

 Friendships and good relationships are built on several key concepts and skills.
 It’s important to address each one in your purposeful lessons on friendship and relationship skills.
-Here are some ideas of what social skills and character traits to focus:
+Here are some friendship activities and ideas of what social skills and character traits to focus:

 Listening and Speaking